aria-systems-group/StoRI/README.md

 The code includes a `CMakeLists.txt` for compilation purposes.
 The code is dependent on the [Open Motion Planning Library](http://ompl.kavrakilab.org) (OMPL) as well as [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page).
 The repository here contains source code for static libraries for a custom state space, the measure and monitor, and the motion planning algorithm.
 The repository also contains some MATLAB scripts for plotting and testing the planner/measure.

+The directories also contain their own READMEs with more information.
+Please refer to the

 ### Spaces

 The state space implementation is a modified state space based on code from Qi Heng Ho.
 It allows us to describe a belief of a state in $\mathbb{R}^4$, allowing us to store the mean and covariance.